tamhinsf/ChannelSurf/README.md

 * Copy Slack file attachments into Teams
 * Bulk add new Teams channels

 We'll add features as more Microsoft Teams APIs become available and as time permits.

+Need a solution to quickly clone, archive, un-archive your existing Microsoft Teams and manage the apps you've installed to them?
+Check out [Quick Teams](https://github.com/tamhinsf/QuickTeams)

 For now, let's get started!

 ## Identify your destination Team